A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conduction modeling in ICF simulations

 A simple but informative a priori indicator for model accuracy is encapsulated by the WDM parameter \cite{Murillo_PhysRevE_2010}

 which provides a simple measure of the nonideality of thermodynamic states from the perspective of theoretical modeling.
 In \eq{eq:murillo_wdm_parameter}, the usual definitions of the degeneracy parameter, $\Theta$, and electron coupling parameter, $\Gamma_{ee}$, are used \cite{Murillo_PhysRevE_2010}.
-Cell trajectory plots extracted from the reference simulation (\fig{fig:cell_trajectories}) show that the deuterium fuel is mostly ensconced within the ideal plasma regime, where $D_{e} \ll 1$ and $\Gamma_{ee,ii} \ll 1$, such that $W \ll 1$.
-Although at late time, where the neutron emission rate is highest, the degree of nonideality in the fuel is seen to steadily increase.
-Significantly larger uncertainties can be expected for the properties of the coverslip and anvil materials as they produce states with nonideal electrons, $W \sim 1$, and strongly coupled ions $\Gamma_{ii} \gtrsim 1$.
+Cell trajectory plots extracted from the reference simulation (\fig{fig:deuterium_cell_trajectories}) show that the deuterium fuel is mostly ensconced within the ideal plasma regime, where $D_{e} \equiv 8/(3\sqrt{\pi}\Theta^{3/2}) \ll 1$ and $\Gamma_{ee,ii} \ll 1$, such that $W \ll 1$.
+The degree of nonideality in the fuel is seen to steadily increase at later times, where the neutron emission rate predicted by the reference case simulation is fastest, as the cavity collapse compresses the fuel whilst the temperature remains fairly constant.
+Significantly larger uncertainties can be expected for the properties of the coverslip (\fig{fig:pmma_cell_trajectories}) and anvil (\fig{fig:gold_cell_trajectories}) as they produce states with nonideal electrons, $W \sim 1$, and strongly coupled ions $\Gamma_{ii} \gtrsim 1$.

 We account for the potential uncertainties in the microphysics by assessing the impact of a range of scaling factors, $s$, covering two orders of magnitude; $s = \cly{0.1, 0.5, 2, 10}$.
 These may be applied uniformly across phase space, referred to as a \quotes{blanket approach}, or conversely by a \quotes{targeted approach} which utilizes the WDM parameter \eq{eq:murillo_wdm_parameter} to focus their application toward regions with high uncertainty.
 The effective scaling parameter for a particular point in $\rho-T_{e}$ space is then